mutinex/mmm-eval/docs/examples/basic-usage.md

 # Basic Usage Examples

-This guide provides practical examples of how to use BenjaMMMin for different scenarios.
+This guide provides practical examples of how to use mmm-eval for different scenarios.

 For the sake of simplicity, all examples below exhibit use of PyMC-marketing, but the takeaways still apply when using other frameworks.
 For examples of how to configure